Adam Air Flight 172

-Adam Air Flight 172 refers to an accident suffered by a Boeing 737-300, when it landed in Surabaya at the end of a scheduled domestic passenger flight from Soekarno–Hatta International Airport to Juanda Airport.
-On 21 February 2007, the plane bent on landing, with the fuselage cracking in the middle of the passenger section.
-All six of Adam Air's remaining 737s were immediately grounded, and five of them were back in regular service later that year.
-This incident caused further concerns regarding the safety of flights operated by Adam Air, which had received much criticism after the 1 January 2007 crash of Flight 574.
+Adam Air Flight 172 was a scheduled domestic passenger flight from Soekarno–Hatta International Airport to Juanda Airport, Surabaya, Indonesia.
+On 21 February 2007, the Boeing 737-300 operating the flight made a hard landing at Surabaya and suffered cracking of the fuselage in the middle of the passenger section.
+All six of Adam Air's remaining 737s were immediately grounded, though five of them were back in regular service later that year.
+This incident caused further concerns regarding the safety of flights operated by Adam Air, which had received much criticism after the crash of Adam Air Flight 574 in 1 January 2007.

 Aircraft

-The aircraft, a Boeing 737-33A, registration PK-KKV, was acquired by Adam Air in December 2006, having previously been operated by Brazilian operator Varig.
+The aircraft involved was a Boeing 737-33A, registered as PK-KKV, was acquired by Adam Air in December 2006, after previously operated by number of airlines.
 The aircraft was manufactured in 1994.

 Accident

-The plane bent upon landing at Juanda International Airport, with the fuselage breaking in the middle of the passenger section.
+The plane fractured upon landing at Juanda International Airport, with the fuselage breaking in the middle of the passenger section.
 The landing was particularly hard, with baggage being ejected from cabin lockers into the cabin space.
 The tail section of the plane was bent down compared to the rest of the plane.
-Subsequent flights to the airport were diverted to alternate airports.
-Adam Air's fleet of Boeing 737-300s were grounded for safety inspections in the interim.
+Immediately after the incident, other flights headed for the airport were diverted.
+Adam Air's fleet of Boeing 737-300s was grounded for safety inspections in the interim.
 Immediately after the accident, Adam Air repainted the aircraft, covering the original orange livery with a plain white exterior.
-This is legally permissible, so long as no evidence is destroyed.
-Also in the immediate aftermath, a large number of passengers cancelled their flights with Adam Air, saying they had "lost faith" in the airline.
-They were all refunded in full.
+This was legally permissible, so long as no evidence was destroyed.
+In the immediate aftermath a large number of passengers cancelled their flights with Adam Air, stating that they had "lost faith" in the airline.
+All of these cancellations were refunded in full.

 Grounding of Adam Air's 737s

 As a result of the incident, all six remaining Adam Air 737s were immediately grounded awaiting safety checks.
 Vice-President of Indonesia, Jusuf Kalla, said that all Boeing 737-300s should be checked.
 He eventually decided the entire Indonesian fleet of 737s should be checked, but did not ground any more aircraft.
-There were also suggestions that Adam Air should be suspended from all operations until the entire fleet could be checked, with MP Abdul Hakim saying "It will be good for the company and the government ... until the flight authorities can determine if Adam Air is still worthy as national aircraft company".
+There were also suggestions that Adam Air should be suspended from all operations until the entire fleet could be checked, with MP Abdul Hakim saying "It will be good for the company and the government ... until the flight authorities can determine if Adam Air is still worthy as a low cost carrier".

 The Indonesian Transport Ministry said that if the aircraft showed signs of problems, the checks would be expanded to cover all 737s operating in Indonesia.
 On 5 March, it was reported that five of the six aircraft had returned to normal operations, but the sixth was still undergoing a full maintenance overhaul at maintenance, repair and overhaul firm, GMF AeroAsia facility.
 Adam Air had resumed its normal schedule by 9 March 2007.